JohnH2448/SoftCPU/README.md

 ### DO NOT USE prototype versions. they are not verified
 ### Specifications:
 - In Order 5 Stage Pipeline
-- Deterministic Variable Latency
+- Variable Latency MEM Harnessable For Arbitrary RAM
-  MEM Interface Designed For a
-  Harness
 - M-Mode Privilaged ISA
 - Base RV32I + Zicsr Support